 What’s It All About?

-Cars, trucks, minivans and other vehicles are damaged all the time.
-It might be an accident.
-It might be a natural disaster (fire, flood or something similar).
+Cars, trucks, minivans, and other vehicles receive damage all the time.
+It might be an accident or a natural disaster (fire, flood, or something similar).
 It could be anything.
-However, if the amount of damage sustained by the vehicle is greater than its value (deemed a total loss), the insurance company will write it off.
+However, if the amount of damage in the vehicle is greater than its value (a total loss), the insurance company will write it off.
 The state where the vehicle is registered will then issue a salvage title.

 Of course, the words “total loss” mean something different to an insurer than they do to most buyers.
 A vehicle’s damage might only add up to about 75% of its total value and an insurance company will still declare it a loss.
 It’s really more about what it’s worth to the insurer to have the car fixed, rather than the actual inherent value of the vehicle in question.